sassoftware/sas-viya-sdk-js/documentation/docs/api/connectToServer.md

 Choose additional options for how to connect to the server.
 The following properties are supported:

-- `authenticationType: string`: Choose the method that will be used to authenticate requests to the SAS Viya server.
+- `authenticationType: string`: Choose the method to authenticate requests to the SAS Viya server.
-  - Currently the only valid value is `"guest"`.
-This attribute is required to support a future update where `"credential"` will be the default.
+  - `'guest'` automatically signs in to the SAS Viya server as the guest user.
+  - `'credentials'` <b>`default`</b> uses SAS Logon to establish an authenticated session.